whoiskatrin/chart-gpt/README.md

 cd chart-gpt
 ```

-Then duplicate the `.env.example` template with `cp .env.example .env` and add your OpenAI API key:
+Then duplicate the `.env.example` template with `cp .env.example .env` and add your PaLM API key:

 ```
 BARD_KEY="your-api-key"